Trkkhrmn/Drone-with-Object-Tracking-and-QR-Code-Scanning/README.md

 - **d**: Toggle debug mode (shows additional information in the terminal).

 ### Example Workflow
-1. The drone takes off and starts analyzing the camera feed.
+1. The UAV takes off and starts analyzing the camera feed.
+2. It patrols the points whose coordinates are entered.
-2. When a red balloon (or other target) is detected, the drone starts following the target.
+3. When a red balloon (or other target) is detected during the patrol, the UAV starts tracking the target.
-3. If the QR code is detected, its data will be printed in the terminal, and the QR code will be highlighted on the screen.
-4. If the target is centered and laser control is active, the drone will activate the laser.
+4. If the target is centered and the laser control is enabled, the UAV activates the laser and lands on the QR code.
-5. The drone will return to its home location if the battery level is low.
+5. If no target is detected, the patrol is completed and the UAV lands on the QR code.
+6. When the battery level drops below a certain level, the UAV returns to its home position.

 ## Troubleshooting